Is a reverse mortgage refinance right for you?

 Can you refinance a reverse mortgage into a conventional loan?

 Yes.
-You can refinance out of a reverse mortgage into any type of conventional or traditional mortgage, HELOC etc. Reverse mortgages have no prepayment penalties and provide a monthly statement which always outlines your current outstanding loan balance.
-When you apply for a new mortgage, the lender will submit a demand for payoff like any other refinance process.
+You can refinance from a reverse mortgage into any conventional mortgage, HELOC, etc. Reverse mortgages have no prepayment penalties and provide a monthly statement that always outlines your current outstanding loan balance.
+When you apply for a new mortgage, the lender will submit a demand for a payoff like any other refinance process.

 Q.